devajith-vr/Netflix_Data_Exploration/README.md

-Netflix Dataset Analysis – Content Trends and Insights
+Netflix Content Trends Analysis
 ---

-• Project Description
+• Project Summary

-This project focuses on analyzing Netflix’s content dataset to understand how the platform’s content has evolved over time.
-The goal of the analysis is to identify trends in content type, genre popularity, and country-wise distribution, and to observe how Netflix has expanded its library over the years.
+This project explores Netflix’s content dataset to understand how the platform’s library has evolved over time.
+The analysis focuses on identifying trends in content type, genre distribution, and country-wise production, with the aim of drawing practical insights from real data.

-The project emphasizes practical data analysis using Python, with a strong focus on cleaning real-world data, visualizing trends, and drawing meaningful insights from the results.
+Rather than treating this as a purely technical exercise, the project approaches the dataset from an analytical perspective—cleaning the data, visualizing patterns, and interpreting what those patterns say about Netflix’s content strategy.

-• Objectives
+• Motivation

-To analyze the yearly growth of Movies and TV Shows on Netflix To identify the most common and popular genres

-To study country-wise contribution to Netflix content
+Netflix continuously expands its catalog to meet changing viewer preferences.
+This project was undertaken to examine:

-To compare Movies and TV Shows across different regions
+Whether Netflix is moving more toward Movies or TV Shows

-To gain hands-on experience with Exploratory Data Analysis (EDA)
+Which genres dominate the platform and how they change over time

+How content production varies across countries

+The goal was to translate raw data into insights that reflect real-world business decisions.

 • Dataset Overview

-Total records: 7,789 Netflix titles
+Total titles analyzed: 7,789

 Content types: Movies and TV Shows

-Time period covered: 2008 – 2021
+Release period: 2008 to 2021

-Key attributes include:

-Category (Movie / TV Show)

-Title

-Country

-Release Date

-Rating

-Duration

-Genre information

-Description
+Dataset structure: 11 features, including title, category, country, release date, rating, duration, genre, and description

-• Data Preparation
+• Data Preparation and Feature Engineering

-Before performing the analysis, the dataset was cleaned and prepared to ensure accuracy:
+To ensure reliable analysis, the dataset was carefully prepared:

-Converted release dates into datetime format

-Extracted the release year for trend analysis
+Release dates were standardized and the release year was extracted

-Handled missing values by replacing them with appropriate placeholders

-Created a Main Genre column to simplify genre-based analysis
+Missing values in key columns such as director, cast, country, and rating were addressed

+Genre information was simplified by extracting a primary genre for consistent analysis

-These steps helped make the dataset consistent and suitable for analysis.
+These steps ensured the dataset was clean, structured, and suitable for trend analysis.

+• Analysis Approach

-• Exploratory Data Analysis
+Exploratory Data Analysis (EDA) was performed using visual techniques to identify patterns and trends:

-The following analyses and visualizations were performed:

-Year-wise comparison of Movies vs TV Shows
+Year-wise comparison of Movies and TV Shows to observe content growth

-Identification of Top 10 genres based on frequency
+Genre frequency analysis to identify dominant genres

-Country-wise comparison of Movies and TV Shows using stacked bar charts
+Country-wise comparison of content types to understand regional contributions

-Global content distribution using a choropleth map
+Global visualization of content distribution using a choropleth map

-Trend analysis of popular genres over time
+Trend analysis of popular genres across different years

-Each visualization was designed to clearly communicate trends and patterns.
+The focus throughout the analysis was clarity and interpretability.

 • Key Insights

-Movies make up the majority of Netflix’s content, but TV Shows have shown steady growth in recent years
+Movies currently make up the majority of Netflix’s library, while TV Shows have shown consistent growth

-The United States and India are the largest contributors to Netflix’s content library
+The United States and India are the largest contributors to Netflix’s content catalog

-Certain genres remain consistently popular across multiple years
+Certain genres maintain steady popularity across years, indicating long-term audience demand

-Netflix’s international content expansion became more significant after 2015
+Netflix’s content expansion has become increasingly international over time

-• Skills and Learning Outcomes
+• Skills Demonstrated

-Through this project, I gained practical experience in:

 Data cleaning and preprocessing

-Exploratory data analysis
+Exploratory data analysis and visualization

-Data visualization and interpretation
+Trend identification and interpretation

-Using Python libraries such as Pandas, Matplotlib, Seaborn, and Plotly
+Use of Python libraries such as Pandas, Matplotlib, Seaborn, and Plotly

 • Conclusion

-This analysis provides a clear view of how Netflix’s content strategy has evolved over time.
-By studying trends in content type, genres, and countries, the project demonstrates how data analysis can support understanding of business decisions in the streaming industry.
+This project demonstrates how exploratory data analysis can be applied to real-world datasets to extract meaningful insights.
+By examining Netflix’s content trends across multiple dimensions, the analysis provides a clear understanding of how data can support strategic decision-making in the streaming industry.